 If you're a war veteran with a service related disability, you can apply for an ex-defence personnel transport concession entitlement card.
 This card entitles you to free travel on most public transport in NSW.
 You can also apply for a free Opal card at the same time.

-- been rated by the DVA as having a service-related disability of 10% or more, or
+- have been rated by the DVA as having a service-related disability of 10% or more, or

-- receive, or have received, payment from the DVA for permanent impairment compensation and your overall impairment points for injuries or diseases related to overseas warlike or non-warlike service are 10 or higher.
+- receive, or have received, periodic payments or a lump sum from the DVA for permanent impairment compensation and your overall impairment points for injuries or diseases related to overseas warlike or non-warlike service are 10 points or higher.

 - Blinded soldiers, World War 1 veterans' widows and recipients of the Victoria Cross or the George Cross receive a different pass for free travel.